HOUSE OF THE KNIGHTS OF ST. JOHN

 A Venetian Renaissance building that stands out from the typical Alsatian architecture in Colmar.

-Little Venice is not called like that for nothing.
-This astonishing (and surprising here!) building of Venetian Renaissance style deserves to be stopped there; it is different from the typically Alsatian architecture of the other monuments of Colmar.
-Built in 1608 by the architect Albert Schmidt, it was destroyed in the 19th century and rebuilt identically.
-Its facade and its roof are classified as historical monuments.
-Its gallery of arcades is simply sublime.
+Little Venice isn't called that for nothing.
+This astonishing Venetian Renaissance building is well worth a visit: it stands out from the typically Alsatian architecture of Colmar's other monuments.
+Built in 1608 by architect Albert Schmidt, it was destroyed in the 19th century and rebuilt identically.
+Its facade and roof are classified as Historic Monuments.
+Its arcaded gallery is simply sublime.

 Did you know?
 This review was written by our professional authors.